KarlOfDuty/CustomLoadouts/README.md

 customloadouts:
     # Name of this permission node
     donatorloadouts:
-        # Class, check #resources in the SMOD discord server for class names, set to all for all classes
+        # Class, check #resources in the SMOD discord server for class names, set to all to give to all classes
         all:
             # Percentage chance for item group to spawn
             - 50:
-                # Items to spawn, must be all caps, check #resources in the SMOD discord server for item names.
+                # Items to spawn, check #resources in the SMOD discord server for item names.
-                # You can start with REMOVEITEMS and REMOVEAMMO to delete the existing items/ammo.
+                # You can start a loadout with REMOVEITEMS and REMOVEAMMO to delete the existing items/ammo.
                 # All weapons spawn with one mag/clip loaded which cannot be removed, giving ammo adds the ammo directly to the player instead of spawning it as an item in their inventory.
-                # This example has a 50% chance to spawn a coin to all players with the rank donator
+                - COIN # This example has a 50% chance to spawn a coin to all players with the customloadouts.donatorloadouts permission node
-                - COIN
             - 10:
                 - MEDKIT
         SCIENTIST:
             - 10:
+                # Starts with REMOOVEITEMS to clear the default inventory before the items are added.
                 - REMOVEITEMS
                 - MAJOR_SCIENTIST_KEYCARD
                 - MEDKIT